- What Are Options?

 Like any instrument, trading options has its risks and potential losses.
 However, there is a major difference between trading spot and trading options.
 In spot trading the trader can only speculate on the market direction – will it go up or down.
 With options, on the other hand, he can execute a trading strategy based on many other factors – current price vs strike price, time, market trends, risk appetite, and more, i.e. he has much more control over his portfolio, and therefore more room for manoeuvre.

 A major risk in trading financial derivatives is volatility.
 Volatility may occur as a result of various factors, such as major news and events, that have a direct impact on the underlying asset’s price.

-Strangles and Straddles are the most efficient strategies applied for volatility trades.
+Strangles and Straddles are the most efficient options trading strategies applied for volatility trades.
 Strangles are applied when there is a directional bias, while Straddles are applied when the expected price direction is unclear.
 In both strategies, though, options traders ensure that their speculative bets are hedged.
 The Strangle and Straddle strategies can be applied in the following ways:

 - In a long strangle, a trader buys both call and put options with similar expiry times, but different strike prices.
 This way, the profit potential is theoretically unlimited, but the maximum risk is the premium of the two option contracts.

 - In a long straddle, a trader buys both call and put options with similar expiry times as well as identical strike prices.
 Likewise, the maximum risk is defined, while profit potential is unlimited if the price of the underlying asset makes big price movements in both directions.